zongtihuoguoguan/Policy-Transparency-China-2024/README.md

 -   Database: source website
 -   Link: URL of the document
 -   Result: HTTP status code

-The results of the test for geoblocking (Dataset for Fig_6_7_8.xlsx).
-This is generated through CheckGeoblocking.py.
-It displays the result per server by displaying its HTTP status code.

 NOTE: Not included in this repository is the raw scraped data ("data.xlsx").
 Instead, only a sample of 50 documents has been provided.
 This consists of the following parameters:
 - Database: source of data